ORS-Consulting/ORS-openthermo/docs/Manual.md

 *openthermo* is an open source Python3 tool for calculation of vessel depressurization / blowdown.
 The main phenomena modelled are visualized in [@Fig:logo].
 The thermodynamic state inside the vessel changes over time as seen from immediately observable variables temperature (T) and pressure (P).
 This is caused by change in fluid inventory (density) due to flow of gas and/or liquid out of the vessel.
 Further, heat is transferred from or to the surroundings via convective heat transfer on the in- and outside of the vessel with heat being conducted through the vessel wall.
 Due to differences in thermal resistance the vessel wall will obtain a temperature different from the fluid.
-Depending on the assumptions regarding the description of the fluid inside the vessel, the gas and liquid may have the same temperature (equilibrium assumption) or the two-phases may have different temperature (partial equilibrium assumption).
+Depending on the assumptions regarding the description of the fluid inside the vessel, the gas and liquid may have the same temperature (equilibrium assumption) or the two-phases may have different temperature (partial equilibrium assumption aka PPE).

 ![openthermo main sketch](docs/img/vessel_sketch.png){#fig:logo}